IBM-Cloud/terraform-provider-ibm/website/docs/r/resource_instance.html.markdown

 * `tags` - (Optional, array of strings) Tags associated with the instance.
 * `parameters` - (Optional, map) Arbitrary parameters to create instance.
 The value must be a JSON object.
 * `guid`- (Optional, string) Guid of the resource instance.
+* `service_endpoints` - (Optional, string) Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

 ## Attribute Reference